-A large pinger project was carried out in cooperation between DTU Aqua and fjord & Bælt in Denmark and SLU Aqua in Sweden.
-This project examined distance effects, tested different types of pingers in active fisheries, and carried out a drone study on reactions of harbour porpoise to pingers.
+A large pinger project was carried out in cooperation between DTU Aqua and Fjord & Bælt in Denmark.
+This project examined distance effects and carried out a drone study on reactions of harbour porpoise to pingers.
 The project ran until the end of 2020.
 A paper has been published on the fine-scale behaviour of porpoises towards pingers, showing that pingers can elict strong aversive reactions but also that reactions may vary quite significantly between individuals and/or situations (Brennecke et al., 2022).

-Key Conclusions and Recommendations Pingers are deployed in parts of the static gillnet fisheries by the fleets of all three Range States.
-However, compliance with regulations is not fully checked or enforced throughout the region, and is very likely not fully implemented.
+Key Conclusions and RecommendationsPingers are deployed in parts of the static gillnet fisheries by the fleets of all three Range States, mainly as part of projects or voluntary efforts.
+Compliance with regulations is not fully checked or enforced throughout the region, and is very likely not fully implemented.
 Given the arbitrary delimitation of areas where pingers should be used under Regulation 2019/1241, and the 12 m vessel size limit which clearly has nothing to do with bycatch risk, countries should carry out bycatch risk modelling and implement pinger use, introduction of alternative fishing gear, or fisheries closures in areas and fisheries with high risk of bycatch.